freefestivalsculturefamily-friendlyoutdoor

 In Seville, they carry pasos on the back of the neck, hidden under cloth.
 In Málaga, we have Tronos (Thrones), the largest in Spain, often weighing over 5,000kg.

-Málaga hosts over 40 processions.
-If you only have a few days, these are the "Superstars" you cannot miss:
+Málaga hosts over 40 processions across the week.
+If you only have a few days, these are the ones you cannot miss:

 Palm Sunday (March 29): La Pollinica